 - Step 1 — Stay Calm: Emotional reactions can be misinterpreted and used against you.
 Stay level-headed and cautious.

-- Step 2 — Call Combs Waterkotte Right Away: An experienced domestic violence defense lawyer in Drexel, MO will protect your rights from the start and develop the strongest possible defense.
+- Step 2 — Contact Combs Waterkotte Immediately: An experienced domestic violence defense lawyer in Drexel, MO will protect your rights from the start and develop the strongest possible defense.

-What Domestic Violence Looks Like in Drexel, MO
+How Missouri Defines Domestic Violence in Drexel, MO

 Under Missouri law, domestic violence refers to a wide range of harmful behaviors between individuals who live together or share a family relationship.
 These acts include:

-If you choose a Combs Waterkotte domestic violence defense lawyer in or around Drexel, MO, you aren’t just selecting the leading defense team in and around Drexel, MO – you are safeguarding your rights, your freedom, and your future.
-In addition to esteemed domestic violence defense lawyers, our staff is available 24/7 and offers expertise in the following areas for residents in Drexel and beyond:
+When you partner with a Combs Waterkotte Drexel, MO domestic violence defense lawyer, you aren’t just hiring the top-rated defense team in Drexel, MO and beyond – you are securing your rights, your freedom, and your future.
+In addition to esteemed domestic violence defense attorneys, our staff is available 24/7 and offers expertise in the following areas for Drexel, MO residents:

 Serious Penalties for Domestic Violence Charges in Drexel, MO